ajaychouhan-nitbhopal/Credit-Card-Fraud-Detection-with-XGboost-and-Comparison-b-w-GridSearchCV-and-RandomizedSearchCV/README.md

 # Credit-Card-Fraud-Detection-with-XGboost-Comparison-b-w-GridSearchCV-RandomizedSearchCV
 ![Hits](https://hitcounter.pythonanywhere.com/count/tag.svg?url=https%3A%2F%2Fgithub.com%2Fajaychouhan-nitbhopal%2FCredit-Card-Fraud-Detection-with-XGboost-and-Comparison-b-w-GridSearchCV-and-RandomizedSearchCV)

-This is a XGboost classifier model for Credit Card Fraud Detection on Anonymized features dataset.
+This is a XGboost classifier model for Credit Card Fraud Detection on Anonymized features dataset of 284,807 transactions.
 Hyperparameters of the models are tuned with GridSearchCV and RandomizedSearchCV and Comparison is also done between them.

 ## Dataset Overview (by Kaggle)
 The datasets contains transactions made by credit cards in September 2013 by european cardholders.